Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 ## Replace NetworkManager

-UNET’s `NetworkManager` is called `NetworkingManager` in the MLAPI and works in a similar way.
+UNET’s `NetworkManager` is also called `NetworkManager` in the MLAPI and works in a similar way.

 :::note
-You cannot sub-class `NetworkingManager`, which was a **recommended** pattern in UNET.
+You cannot inherit from `NetworkManager` in MLAPI, which was a **recommended** pattern in UNET.
 :::

 <Tabs